AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 *IMPORTANT NOTE:*

-When any of the {api:anychart.core.ui.Tooltip#allowLeaveChart}allowLeaveChart(){api} and {api:anychart.core.ui.Tooltip#allowLeaveStage}allowLeaveStage(){api} get `true` as the parameter, the tooltip becomes the child element of the whole page.
+When any of the {api:anychart.core.ui.Tooltip#allowLeaveChart}allowLeaveChart(){api} and {api:anychart.core.ui.Tooltip#allowLeaveStage}allowLeaveStage(){api} get `true` as a parameter, the tooltip becomes the child element of the whole page.
 This may lead to a situation when the tooltip is left on the page after it has been reloaded.
 In this case, the only way to hide the tooltips  is to call the special {api:anychart.utils#hideTooltips}anychart.utils.hideTooltips(){api} method.

 ## Out of screen